If you really want it dead, choose us

 That wasn’t the end of the story from this plant, as it was from this wayside that the discarded Japanese knotweed began taking root, impacting the ground where it had been used as a means of provision for cattle as both alternative food and ground coverage.
-Cast aside in disused quarries, waterways and anywhere where it was primarily out of sight and mind, the aggressive knotweed began to thrived and sadly continues to do so today; thanks in no small part to the fact that it can regenerate over and over, almost reminiscent of something from a Sci-Fi film.
+Grown in disused quarries and waterways, the aggressive knotweed began to thrive and continues to do so today; thanks in no small part to the fact that it can regenerate from the smallest of fragments.

 Even the most miniscule fragments of stem or rhizome can take root and easily replenish and re-flourish in the form of new plants, aided and abetted by a rapidly regrown original root system.
 Year on year, Japanese knotweed is unwittingly chopped and dumped, in turn exacerbating its spread.
 It’s only in relatively recent times that the full extent of this seemingly relentless damage has been mapped by experts in this field, leading to the strict control of the disposal of Japanese knotweed stems, roots and contaminated soil when unearthed.

 OK, FINE, BUT WHAT DAMAGE DOES IT ACTUALLY DO?